-This dashboard contains 2016 data derived from a random sample of deidentified, consumer-level records from a major credit bureau as well as estimates from summary tables of the US Census Bureau’s American Community Survey (2015 or 2011–15).
-We define the nonwhite population as those who are African American, Hispanic, Asian or Pacific Islander, American Indian or Alaska Native, another race, or multiracial.
+We define people of color as those who are African American, Hispanic, Asian or Pacific Islander, American Indian or Alaska Native, another race other than white, or multiracial.
 Debt in collections includes past-due credit lines that have been closed and charged-off on the creditor’s books as well as unpaid bills reported to the credit bureaus that the creditor is attempting to collect.
 For example, credit card accounts enter collections once they are 180 days past due.
+Retail installment loans are retail purchases with installment terms—for example, a loan from a furniture store to buy a couch.
 The map breaks are determined using the Jenks Natural Breaks method.

 For more information and metric definitions, view and download the technical appendix.

 Please contact email@example.com for more information about this dashboard.